-PROGRAM OVERVIEW: Through the Fulbright Scholar-in-Residence Program, U.S. institutions host a scholar from outside of the United States for a semester or full academic year to teach courses, assist in curriculum development, guest lecture, develop study abroad/exchange partnerships and engage with the campus and the local community.
-Their activities typically enhance the institution's global studies programs, interdisciplinary course/program offerings and broaden international cooperation.
+PROGRAM OVERVIEW: Through the Fulbright Scholar-in-Residence Program, U.S. colleges and universities collaborate with scholars from other countries to assist in internationalizing U.S. campuses, curriculum and communities.
+Fulbright S-I-Rs teach primarily on the undergraduate level in their areas of expertise and provide a crosscultural or international perspective to promote curriculum and program development.
+Their activities typically enhance the institution's international/global studies programs, interdisciplinary course/program offerings and broaden international cooperation.
 In addition, Fulbright S-I-Rs are expected to engage in on-campus and community activities in various ways throughout the program's duration.
 S-I-R grants are for either one semester or an academic year.

-HOST INSTITUTION AND S-I-R SELECTION PROCESS: Institutional proposals from U.S. colleges and universities are reviewed and recommended for Fulbright S-I-R awards through a competitive process administered by the Institute of International Education (IIE) in coordination with the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA).
-Any accredited U.S. institution of higher learning is eligible to apply.
+HOST INSTITUTION AND S-I-R SELECTION PROCESS: Institutional proposals from U.S. colleges and universities are reviewed and recommended for Fulbright S-I-R awards through a competitive process administered by the Institute of International Education/Council for International Exchange of Scholars in coordination with the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA).
+Any accredited U.S. institution of higher learning is eligible to apply, but particular encouragement is given to Minority-Serving Institutions, small liberal arts colleges, rural institutions, and community colleges.
 The strongest proposals are recommended to the U.S. Department of State and to binational Fulbright Commissions and U.S. Embassies.
 Fulbright Commissions or U.S. Embassies overseas then either recruit suitable candidates when recruitment is requested (or confirm suitability of scholars when scholars are specifically named in institutional proposals) for these awards.
 In the case of recruited scholars, credentials of prospective candidates for S-I-R awards are presented to U.S. institutions for final selection.
 All S-I-R candidates are subject to approval by the U.S. Department of State and the Fulbright Foreign Scholarship Board.